jeffreyevans/spatialEco/README.md

 | `loess.ci`                   | Calculates a local polynomial regression fit with associated confidence intervals
 | `logistic.regression`        | Performs a logistic (binomial) and autologistic (spatially lagged binomial) regression using maximum likelihood estimation or penalized maximum likelihood estimation.
 | `max_extent`                 | Returns the maximum extent of multiple spatial inputs
+| `mean_angle`                 | Returns the mean of a vector of angles.
+Intended for focal and zonal functions on slope or aspect
 | `moments`                    | Calculate statistical moments of a distribution including percentiles, arithmetic-geometric-harmonic means, coefficient of variation, median absolute deviation, skewness, kurtosis, mode and number of modes.
 | `morans.plot`                | Autocorrelation plot
 | `nni`                        | Calculates the nearest neighbor index (NNI) measure of clustering or dispersal